Whatnoww/Signal-Assistant/README.md

 # Signal Android

 Just my changes for Signal-Assistant.
 It doesn't need much.
 I will probably either extend or reduce custom functionality in the future depending on different needs, but this is essentially a fork that is focused on making auto-reply bots that work through notifications work with some additional group controls.

+## Current features

+- Basically all from Signal-JW

 ## Contributing Bug reports
 We use GitHub for bug tracking.
 Please search the existing issues for your bug and create a new one if the issue is not yet tracked!